danialkeimasi/python-compiler-regex-based-scanner/README.md

 # Python Regex Based Scanner

-an "zero dependency" implementation of a lexical analyzer that tokenize a program using only official "re" package.
+a "zero dependency" implementation of a lexical analyzer that tokenize a program using only official "re" package.

 # Requirements